Can You Make Chili Less Salty?

 Many canned or packaged ingredients used in chili contain hidden salt.
 Opting for low-sodium alternatives can significantly reduce the risk of over-salting.

-• Look for low-sodium or no-salt-added canned beans and tomatoes.
+• Search for salt-free or low-sodium canned tomatoes and beans.
 These provide the same flavor and texture without the added salt.

 • If you only have regular canned goods, rinse beans thoroughly under cold water before adding them to the chili to remove excess salt.